apache/doris-website/versioned_docs/version-2.0/sql-manual/sql-functions/string-functions/strleft.md

 `VARCHAR STRLEFT (VARCHAR str, INT len)`

 It returns the left part of a string of specified length, length is char length not the byte size.
-Another alias for this function is `left`.
+Another alias for this function is [left](./left.md).
-If the function parameters contain a NULL value, the function will always return NULL.
-If the integer parameter is less than or equal to 0, it will return an empty value.

 ### example